-Research on Fedorov's thought, which had a profound influence on Russian philosophers, scientists, writers, and artists into the early 20th century, was banned after the Communist Revolution in 1917 until the fall of the Soviet Union in 1991.
+Research on Fedorov's thought had a profound influence on Russian philosophers, scientists, writers, and artists into the early 20th century.
 His idea, a philosophical alternative to capitalism's ideological foundations including rationalism, individualism, and materialism, provides a vision that overcomes boundaries between the East and the West, philosophy and science, religion and ideology.
 Many lively discussions have also focused on his vision, regarding it as one of the core values in ecofeminism, transhumanism, and Eurasian discourses.
 Taking a close look at Russian Cosmism's central ideas and current significances, this exhibition intends to provide a map of the intellectual discourse that is grounded in consilience and traverses science, technology, philosophy, and art.

 This Is Cosmos